 Linqia: I have had a lot of success with Linqia and their pay-per-click medium.
 They also have a great platform, a good community of bloggers working together on campaigns, and they pay faster than any other company that I’ve worked with.

 Fitfluential: Fitfluential has a special place in my heart because it was the first networking group that I joined.
 Kelly and crew were the ones that taught me exactly what I could do with my blog.
-Generally aimed toward health and fitness bloggers, they also have a great community that is more than willing to help.
+Generally aimed at health and fitness bloggers, they also have a great community that is more than willing to help.

 SweatPink: I became a Sweat Pink Ambassador shortly after starting with Fitfluential.
 Back then it was all about the community, but Fit Approach, the geniuses behind Sweat Pink have gradually added more sponsored opportunities.
 This is also aimed at the health and fitness blogger, and welcomes new and want-to-be bloggers with open arms.
-Fit Approach also partnered with IDEA to put on Blogfest, the unique merging of blogging and fitness education held in conjunction with the IDEA World Fitness Convention.

 IZEA: On IZEA you bid for a variety of types of sponsored posts, tweets.
 I have not worked with them yet, but others who have had good things to stay.

-Sverve: Sverve is another community of bloggers with sponsored opportunities.
+Activate: Sverve is another community of bloggers with sponsored opportunities.
 You can share your posts, endorse other bloggers, and apply for a variety of paid opportunities.

-Clever Girls Collective: Another company that offers sponsored post opportunities.
+Clever: Another company that offers sponsored post opportunities.
 I’ve done several for them.
 The dashboard is easy to understand, and they have a list of opportunities that you can apply for.

 One to One Network:I have mostly worked on social media blasts with the One2One network, but they do have some sponsored post opportunities you can apply for.